-You can select from a list of font and style properties to refine and develop your text design.
+You can select font and style properties from a list to refine and develop your text design.

 Procreate Text Tool Features

 The Procreate Application comes with a full-text edit function.
-You can use this feature to create dynamic titles and subtitles for your illustrations, or even just to add some fun words into your design.
+You can use this feature to create dynamic titles and subtitles for your illustrations or add fun words to your design.

 To add text to a canvas, head to the wrench and then click on Add > Text.
-It will open a text window that allows you to quickly type letters on your keyboard or a sentence.
+It will open a text window allowing you to type letters on your keyboard or a sentence quickly.

-From there are several customization options for font dimensions, alignment of text, and more.
+There are several customization options for font dimensions, text alignment, and more.

 Using the text tool in your designs